Developer-Handshake/Developer-Handshake.github.io/blog/source/_posts/javascript-basics.md

 ```

 **Arrow Functions**
 The ES5 syntax required developers to write out all aspects of a function's expression and statement. _Arrow Functions_ streamline the binding of `this` and defining parameters.
-Although arrow functions are applicable in a number of scenarios, they shouldn't be used in favor of regular functions for the following scenarios:
+Although arrow functions are applicable in a number of scenarios, they should not be used in favor of regular functions for the following scenarios:
 1. When working with object methods
 2. When utilizing callback functions with dynamic context
 3. When it makes your code less readable